Albert0i/RU330/security3.md

 ### VI.
 [Encrypting Connections](https://youtu.be/5zO-DKDtG3Q)
 It's finally time to secure Redis with TLS.
 In this unit, we'll configure a Redis server process for TLS.
 And we'll connect over TLS using the Redis CLI.
-In the next unit, we'll look at some additional TLS settings, including mutual authentication.
+In the next unit, we'll look at some additional TLS settings, includin*g mutual authentication*.

 For TLS to work, we'll need to build Redis with encryption enabled.
 To do this, set the `BUILD_TLS` environment variable when you compile Redis, like you see here on screen.
 ```